Shayancx/Jellygem/README.md

 # Jellygem

-A powerful command-line tool to organize your TV series collection with proper file/folder renaming and metadata generation for Jellyfin, Kodi, Plex, and Emby media centers.
+A powerful command-line tool to organize your TV series collection with proper file/folder renaming and metadata generation for Jellyfin.

 ## Features